 If I have a quibble with the accommodation, it’s the volume of storage.
 There’s no glove compartment in the leg-shield and the hole under the saddle (even though it boasts a courtesy light, a 12V socket and a gas strut) will just about take a full-face helmet and nothing more.

-That’s probably because the makers have given over 18.5 litre of the available space to the fuel tank - not a bad idea since big V-twins are notoriously thirsty.
+That’s probably because the makers have given over 18.5 litres of the available space to the fuel tank - not a bad idea since big V-twins are notoriously thirsty.
 This one averaged 6.8 litres litres per 100km over a five-day weekend of hard riding, with only one commute in heavy traffic and one night ride, so you should be able to get more than the 220km I managed before the yellow light came on.

 In Japan, many scooters are used for weekend getaways rather than commuting, thus creating a niche for comfortable, high performance single-speeders - but it’s European market leader Aprilia that has set the benchmark for the genre.
 Yes, at R118 000 it is expensive (you can buy a European-made one-litre hatchback for less) but you get a helluva lot of scooter for your money.